samuelarbolai/prospect-ui/README.md

-# Prospect Pipeline UI
+# arbolito

-A lightweight React interface backed by the Express API in `../backend`.
+arbolito is a lightweight React interface backed by the Express API in `../backend`.
 It lets you:

 - Filter prospects by list, priority, status, and fuzzy name search.
 - Scroll through paginated results (50 at a time, auto-load on scroll).